-In the 2012 inventory, coal based rail emissions have been accounted for by extracting station, line and operating information from the latest version of the 'UK Heritage Railways' website23.
-This information was then verified against two additional independent UK heritage railway guides2425, and dedicated webpages for specific lines.
+Coal based rail emissions have been accounted for by extracting station, line and operating information from the latest version of the 'UK Heritage Railways' website34.
+This information was then verified against two additional independent UK heritage railway guides^{35 36}, and dedicated webpages for specific lines.
 National coal based rail emissions have been proportionally allocated based on the number of days a line operated per year (consistent across all sections of a lines track).
 In total, 86 operational heritage lines were identified and their main station coordinates plotted.
 Those stations with track lengths >5 miles were mapped with the assistance of route schematics alongside the aerial imagery and OS Open Background map services provided by ESRI.
 For the remaining 48 stations activity was assigned to a single 1x1km grid.